apache/maven-site/content/markdown/repositories/dependencies.md

 implies a classifier of "tests".
 In both cases, the extension is "jar".
 The first uses the default value for this property, while the second infers it from the type.

-Note: The first way is more "explicit", and is recommended.
-Not so for the cases when type handler carries some important extra information (like some custom packaging), where using `type` is more appropriate.
-Simply put, in this case the type "test-jar" is like an alias for ordinary JARs with the "tests" classifier.
+The first way is more explicit and therefore preferred.
+In this case the type "test-jar" serves as an alias for ordinary JARs with the "tests" classifier.
+If the type handler carries important extra information such as custom packaging, using `type` is more appropriate.

 Plugins and extensions may define new dependency types.
 This is usually required for plugins that introduce a "packaging" (lifecycle mapping) by providing an `ArtifactHandler`